catpuppyapp/HahaNote-Release/buy_vip.md

-This app now open sourced, you can donate to support us.
+This app now open sourced, you can [donate](https://github.com/catpuppyapp/PuppyGit/blob/main/donate.md) to support us.

-~~ ### This app is free for now, your vip will auto-renewal before expired. ~~